The morphology and interface structure of titanium on graphene: Results/Discussion

 If we compare these Raman spectroscopy data with the structural characterization from Fig.~1 and 3, we obtain a more complete picture of the defect structure of the samples.
-For room temperature deposition, 1L Gr exhibits many more defects in Raman spectroscopy than 2L or 3L Gr, although structural changes (nucleation density and island size) change more gradually with Gr layer number.
+For room temperature depositions, 1L Gr exhibits many more defects in Raman spectroscopy than 2L or 3L Gr, although structural changes (nucleation density and island size) change more gradually with Gr layer number.
 In general, high-temperature depositions show more defects compared to room temperature depositions.
 For high temperature depositions, 1L Gr shows at least an order of magnitude higher defect density than 2L or 3L Gr.
 For the high temperature case, the structural changes are also dramatic: 1L Gr displays irregularly shaped Ti islands and visible holes, whereas 2L and 3L Gr show compact and faceted islands.

-Our previous analysis shows that increasing surface roughness results in a stronger Ti-Gr interaction.
-Since surface roughness of free-standing Gr decreases with increasing thickness \cite{meyer2007roughness}, our Raman and structural TEM characterization align well with previous studies linking the reactivity of Gr to its surface roughness \cite{liu2008graphene, boukhvalov2009enhancement, fan2011effect}.
+Our previous analysis showed that increasing surface roughness results in a stronger Ti-Gr interaction, and we believe the differences in defect formation for 1L-3L Gr are also related to surface roughness.
+The reactivity of Gr has been shown to increase with increasing surface roughness \cite{liu2008graphene, boukhvalov2009enhancement, fan2011effect}.
+Since surface roughness of free-standing Gr decreases with increasing thickness \cite{meyer2007roughness}, our Raman and structural TEM characterization align well with these previous studies.
+These results also suggest that placing 1L Gr on a flat substrate like hexagonal boron nitride or another relevant 2D material could be an avenue towards reducing defect formation during Ti layer growth.